3 Hours / 3 CEs

 • Intended Audience

-This training is designed for professionals at all experience levels—beginner, intermediate, and advanced—who wish to enhance their skills in assessing and managing stalking risk using the Stalking Assessment and Management Guidelines (SAM).
-The program is relevant for individuals working in a variety of disciplines where understanding and responding to stalking is essential.
-Participants will learn structured approaches to violence risk assessment and management, applicable in clinical, forensic, organizational, and community-based settings.
-The training is suitable for those seeking to deepen their knowledge of stalking violence risk assessment or integrate the SAM into their professional practice.
+This training is designed for professionals across a range of disciplines who are interested in learning to assess and manage stalking risk using the Stalking Assessment and Management Guidelines (SAM).
+It is relevant for individuals who wish to enhance their skills in understanding and responding to stalking, and who may be involved in violence risk assessment and management.
+The program is suitable for those seeking to deepen their knowledge of stalking violence risk assessment or integrate the SAM into their professional practice.

-• Criminal justice professionals (e.g., law enforcement, probation, parole)
+• Criminal justice professionals (e.g., law enforcement officers, probation and parole officers)

-• Security personnel (e.g., corporate, campus, or private security)
+• Security personnel (e.g., corporate, campus, or private security staff)

 • Social service professionals (e.g., social workers, case managers)